Share Video in a Snap with Intel® Quick Sync Video

 What is Intel® Quick Sync Video?

-Intel Quick Sync Video, built right into the Intel® Core™ processor1, uses dedicated media processing to make video creation and conversion faster and easier.
-With it you can create DVDs or Blu-ray* discs, create and edit 3-D videos, convert 2-D video files into 3-D, and convert video for your portable media player and for uploading to your favorite social networking sites—all in a flash.
+Intel Quick Sync Video, built right into the Intel® Core™ processor1 with Intel® Graphics Technology, uses the dedicated media processing capabilities of Intel Graphics Technology to make video creation and conversion faster and easier.
+With it you can create DVDs or Blu-ray* discs, create and edit 3D videos, convert 2D video files into 3D, and convert video for your portable media player and for uploading to your favorite social networking sites—all in a flash.

-PC users continue to create and consume more video content than ever.4 However, working with video content and converting it for different uses can be time-consuming.
+Video is everywhere, creating and viewing is more important and fun than ever.4 However, working with video content and converting it for different uses can be time-consuming.
 Intel Quick Sync Video reduces the wait time significantly.